BuildingSync/schema/docs/notebooks/bsync_examples/Primary-School-Levels1-2.md

+Now upload the file using the BSync use case validator.
 You should see a green check mark for the L100 AUDIT use case!

 ![Valid](./img/L100ValidPrimarySchool.png)